Alden Page

 An excerpt of the crawler module definition

 One terraform plan and terraform apply cycle later, we're ready to feed a few million test URLs to the inbound image queue and see what happens.
-By my recollection, this uncovered many glaring issues:
+By my recollection, testing uncovered many glaring issues:

 Monitoring the crawl